probml/dynamax/paper/paper.md

 The high-level model API makes it easy to construct, fit, and inspect HMMs and linear Gaussian SSMs.
 Finally, the online `Dynamax` documentation and tutorials provide a wealth of resources for state space modeling experts and newcomers alike.

 `Dynamax` has supported several publications.
 The low-level API has been used in machine learning research [@zhao2023revisiting; @lee2023switching; @chang2023low].
-More sophisticated, special purpose models on top of `Dynamax`, like the Keypoint-MoSeq library for modeling postural dynamics of animals [@weinreb2024keypoint].
+Special purpose libraries have been built on top of `Dynamax`, like the Keypoint-MoSeq library for modeling animal behavior [@weinreb2024keypoint] and the Structural Time Series in JAX library, `sts-jax` [@sts-jax].
 Finally, the `Dynamax` tutorials are used as reference examples in a major machine learning textbook [@murphy2023probabilistic].

 # Acknowledgements